Enabling ODBC support in Perl with Perl DBI and DBD::ODBC

 trimmed to DBD_ODBC_db_selectal_arayref

-All the tools you need to uncompress and unpack Perl and the DBI/DBD modules may be found off the VMS Perl site (see links below).
+All the tools you need to uncompress and unpack Perl, DBI, and DBD can be downloaded from the VMS Perl site.

-Now, if you OOB Server is up and running, you;ve set up the odbc.ini file in the current working directory correctly and created a working SYSTEM DSN on the OOB Server machine that works you can run:
+If your ODBC-ODBC Bridge server is up and running, you've set up the odbc.ini file in the current working directory, and created a working system ODBC data source on the ODBC-ODBC Bridge server machine, run:

 mms test

-We got failures in 02simple.t for the data sources test because we are not using an ODBC driver manager (safe to ignore) and errors in 20SqlServer.t test 5 which look like:
+We got failures in 02simple.t, because we're not using an ODBC Driver Manager (safe to ignore) and errors in 20SqlServer.t test 5 like:

 1..37